PotroChen/com.potro.renderpipeline/Documentation~/camera-stacking.md

  URP performs several optimizations within a Camera, including rendering order optimizations to reduce overdraw.
 However, when you use a Camera Stack, you effectively define the order in which those Cameras are rendered.
 You must therefore be careful not to order the Cameras in a way that causes excessive overdraw.
 For more information on overdraw in URP, see [Advanced information](cameras-advanced.md).

-For examples of how to use Camera Stacking, see the [Camera Stacking samples in URP Package Samples](package-sample-urp-package-samples.md#camera-stacking).

 <a name="adding-a-camera-to-a-camera-stack"></a>
 ## Adding a Camera to a Camera Stack